Thomas Kearns

 Thomas Kearns (April 11, 1862 – October 18, 1918) was an American mining, banking, railroad, and newspaper magnate.
-He was a US Senator from Utah from 1901 to 1905.
+He was a U.S. Senator from Utah from 1901 to 1905.
 Unlike the predominantly Mormon constituents of his state, Senator Kearns was Catholic.

 Early life

 Thomas Kearns was born on April 11, 1862, near Woodstock, [Canada West (now Ontario), to Margaret (née Maher) and Thomas Kearns.
 He attended public schools there until he moved with his parents to O'Neill in Holt County, Nebraska.
 He attended the public schools until he was 17, worked on his family farm, and engaged in the freighting business.

 Mining

 Kearns moved to Salt Lake City and later Park City, Utah, in 1883.
 He worked in mining, prospected, and operated several mines.
 He worked in the Ontario mine and became part owner of the Mayflower mine in 1889.
 In 1889 and his partner David Keith discovered the rich ore that became the famous Silver King Mine in Park City.
 They would eventually own several mines throughout Utah, Nevada, Colorado and California.
 In Park City, Kearns, a Catholic, married Jennie J. Judge, daughter of Sarah J. and Patrick Judge, on September 15, 1890, in Salt Lake City.
-They had four children: Margaret Ann (1892-1893), Edmund Judge (1893–1936), Thomas Francis (1897–1967), and Helen Marie (1899–1943).
+They had four children: Margaret Ann (1892–1893), Edmund Judge (1893–1936), Thomas Francis (1897–1967), and Helen Marie (1899–1943).